nishanthprasath/EZKart-Delivery-App/README.md

-# EZKart
+# EZKART Delivery App

-EZKART – A delivery app that provides anything and everything at your door step in very little time and with the best packaging.
-Providing food from every famous food place near you.
-A life changing application, especially a major need during covid times, capable of influencing every individual’s house need’s shopping easy.
-Unlike other application, our application gives you the flexibility to make multiple order from various shops at a time and get it all delivered in one go.
-Our application’s flow involves 4 enterprises – Food enterprise, Meat Enterprise, Grocery enterprise and pharmacy enterprise and various organizations such as food shops, order onboarding, delivery organization, data organization, customer support organization and meat onboarding.
-User can register as a member and will be receiving a code of verification in their mail and once registered, they will be able to login and order their wishlist.
-Our customers are our priority, hence we offer 24/7 customer support and handle all the queries raised by them.
+EZKART is a delivery app that aims to provide a convenient and efficient way to deliver anything and everything right at your doorstep with the best packaging.
+Our app offers a wide range of products from food, meat, groceries, and pharmacy items from every famous food place near you.
+It is a life-changing application, especially during covid times, that can make every individual's house needs shopping easy.

+Unlike other delivery apps, EZKART gives you the flexibility to make multiple orders from various shops at a time and get it all delivered in one go.
+Our application's flow involves four enterprises - Food, Meat, Grocery, and Pharmacy, and various organizations such as vendor onboarding, order processing, delivery organization, data organization, customer support organization, and employee management organization.
-## Setup project

-  1. Clone the file from git hub <<git clone>>
-  2. Set up the environment and run the file

 ## Features

-  1. Login/Signup for Customers, Deliver person with email OTP verification
+1. Login/Signup for Customers, Delivery Personnel with email OTP verification
-  2. After login , customer can view products and add them to cart
+2. Customers can view products and add them to the cart
 3. Employee admin can add employees (CRUD Functionality)
-  4. System admin can control entire application
+4. System admin can control the entire application
-  5. Dlivery agent can update the orders after delivery
+5. Delivery agents can update the orders after delivery
-  6. Support agents can resole issues associated with orders
+6. Support agents can resolve issues associated with orders
+7. Users can register as a delivery partner to start delivering products right away

+## Setup Project

+To set up the project on your local machine, follow the steps below:

+1. Clone the file from GitHub <>
+2. Set up the environment by installing the required packages and dependencies
+3. Run the file to start the application

+## Usage

+After setting up the project, users can register as a member by providing their details and verifying their email address using the OTP code sent to their email.
+Once registered, they can log in and start ordering their wishlist.

+Users can also register as a delivery partner to start delivering products right away.
+The delivery agents can update the orders after delivery, and support agents can resolve any issues associated with the orders.
+The employee admin can add employees, and the system admin can control the entire application.